Flawless Physio Logo

 How long does it take a cuneiform fracture to heal?

-A cuneiform fracture takes 6-12 weeks to heal.
-Initially, a cuneiform fracture is placed in a walker boot for 4-6 weeks.
-In the first instance, this is non-weight bearing and progresses to weight-bearing.
+A cuneiform fracture is initially placed in a walker boot for 4-6 weeks.
+In the first instance, this is non-weight-bearing and progresses to weight-bearing.

 Once the walker boot is removed, a period of Physical Therapy for 4-8 weeks commences.
 This protocol is not the case for all cuneiform fractures, and we advise seeing a Foot and Ankle Orthopedic Consultant for their opinion if you have a cuneiform fracture.